top of page

 • “Photos in relation to the ‘excavator hole’ in question.
 Water was not blue or clear.
 Location on map shows the photos in relation to the borrow pit permit area.”

-These minimal observations, with no analysis and no professional conclusions, are not evidence of anything.
+These minimal observations, without analysis, findings, or professional conclusions, are not evidence of anything.
 Yet the article presents them as if they resolve the groundwater breach.

-What concerns us even more is that the Chronicle article now reflects almost word for word the same narrative several of our elected officials have been repeating publicly.
-When a newspaper prints incomplete or inaccurate information, and that information mirrors the talking points used by political leaders, the public is left with the false impression that the groundwater breach has been properly investigated and explained.
+What is even more troubling is that the Chronicle article mirrors almost word-for-word the same narrative now being repeated publicly by elected officials.
+When incomplete or inaccurate reporting aligns with political talking points, the public is left with the false impression that the groundwater breach has been properly investigated.
 It has not.
-Instead, the article reinforces a version of events that minimizes the seriousness of what occurred and overlooks key technical facts that state agencies themselves have documented.
+Instead, the seriousness of the event is minimized while key technical facts documented by agencies themselves are ignored.

-This is why we believe it is essential that our elected officials receive the full, accurate record of what happened, not the simplified version presented in the Chronicle.
+This is why it is essential that elected officials receive the full and accurate record, not the simplified narrative presented in the Chronicle.

-Martinez Tarokh, spokesperson for SWFWMD, stated that, “the water surge that overtook the machine was not a groundwater blowout, but the result of work within an approved stormwater pond footprint.”
+SWFWMD spokesperson Martinez Tarokh stated that “the water surge that overtook the machine was not a groundwater blowout, but the result of work within an approved stormwater pond footprint.”

-But stormwater cannot surge upward from the bottom of a 10–20 ft pit with no rainfall.
-The conditions described by SWFWMD are physically inconsistent with what occurred on October 24th.
+But stormwater cannot surge upward from the bottom of a 10–20-foot excavation with no rainfall.
+The explanation offered by SWFWMD is physically inconsistent with what occurred on October 24.

 • There was no rainfall during or before the collapse.

-• FDOT’s own accident photos show water rising from the bottom of the excavation, not flowing in from the sides.
+• Accident photographs show water rising from the bottom of the excavation, not flowing in from the sides.

-• The excavation walls show sloughing and collapse, consistent with groundwater inflow under hydraulic pressure.
+• Excavation walls show sloughing and collapse, consistent with groundwater inflow under hydraulic pressure.

-• The pit filled — and has remained full for weeks, even without rain.
+• The pit filled and remained full for weeks, even without rain.

-New wells are installed for groundwater monitoring, water quality evaluation, or drawdown assessment after incidents involving potential aquifer impacts.
-In a karst aquifer, this may indicate concern about preferential flow paths or new hydraulic connections.
+New wells are typically installed for groundwater monitoring, water-quality evaluation, or drawdown assessment following incidents involving potential aquifer impacts, particularly in karst terrain where preferential flow paths may exist.

 We are also concerned by the presence of tankers drawing water from this well.
-SWFWMD told us no Water Use Permit exists for this withdrawal, and we are confirming this information.
+SWFWMD has told us that no Water Use Permit exists for this withdrawal, and we are confirming that information.

-This means the digging penetrated below the local water table, allowing groundwater to flow directly into the pit — a clear hydrological interaction, not a stormwater event.
+This confirms the excavation penetrated below the local water table, allowing groundwater to flow directly into the pit—a clear hydrologic interaction, not a stormwater event.

-While Stop the Sand Mine understands that the long-range plan for this location is that it will eventually be a “drainage basin,” it is not plausible that the October 24th excavation was part of a “stormwater pond footprint,” as SWFWMD’s spokesperson claimed.
-A pond footprint is not a pond, and nothing about this excavation matches the characteristics of a stormwater facility.
+While Stop the Sand Mine understands the long-range plan may ultimately designate this area as a “drainage basin,” it is not plausible that the October 24 excavation was part of a “stormwater pond footprint,” as claimed.
+A pond footprint is not a pond, and nothing about this excavation matches stormwater-facility construction.

 In reality, FDOT was not excavating a stormwater pond or drainage basin at this location.
 The evidence is clear:

-• A legitimate drainage basin does not have vertical walls 10–20 feet deep; it has gentle 3:1 or 4:1 slopes.
-The 10–20 ft walls were documented by the Citrus County Department of Health.
+• Legitimate drainage basins do not have vertical 10–20-foot walls; they have gentle 3:1 or 4:1 slopes (documented by the Citrus County Department of Health).

 • There was no stormwater infrastructure present.

-• There was no pond liner, no berm, no embankment, and no preparation for water storage.
+• There was no liner, berm, embankment, or preparation for water storage.

-• The land was dry upland sand prior to excavation, not a partially developed stormwater facility.
+• The land was dry upland sand prior to excavation.

-• The photos taken do not resemble a drainage basin under construction.
+• The photographs do not resemble a drainage basin under construction.

-For these reasons, we reject the misleading narrative being put out by FDOT, SWFWMD, and political leaders who have repeated these claims without verifying the facts.
+For these reasons, we reject the misleading narrative being promoted by FDOT, SWFWMD, and political leaders who have repeated these claims without verifying the facts.

 This is not true.

-FDOT has a No Permit Required (NPR) letter.
+FDOT proceeded under a No Permit Required (NPR) letter.

-That NPR letter allowed FDOT to bypass the only federal regulatory process that would have evaluated impacts to the aquifer, springs, groundwater, and wetlands.
-As a result, FDOT is now moving forward with plans that would destroy Wetland H, with zero aquifer or groundwater analysis required.
+That NPR letter functioned as the mechanism by which FDOT avoided the only federal regulatory process that would have evaluated impacts to aquifers, springs, groundwater, and wetlands.
+As a result, FDOT is now moving forward with plans that would destroy Wetland H with no federal aquifer or groundwater analysis.

-And Wetland H is just the beginning.
-More than 70 acres of wetlands along SunCoast Parkway Sections 3A and 3B are being dismissed as “isolated” and “non-jurisdictional,” meaning they receive no federal protection at all, despite their location within an Outstanding Florida Spring Priority Focus Area.
+Wetland H is not an isolated case.
+More than 70 acres of wetlands along SunCoast Parkway Sections 3A and 3B have been dismissed as “isolated” and “non-jurisdictional,” leaving them without federal protection despite their location within an Outstanding Florida Spring Priority Focus Area.

-The SWFWMD spokesperson quoted in the Chronicle stated, “We found no evidence of water quality contamination and confirmed that the construction was authorized under the SunCoast permit,” and further announced that the District would “not prepare a formal report beyond the photo documentation" The entire SWFWMD response consists of five sentences and five photos, three of a deep water-filled pit with 10–20 ft vertical walls, and two simply showing its location.
-That is not a meaningful investigation into a groundwater breach.
+The SWFWMD spokesperson quoted in the Chronicle also stated that the District would “not prepare a formal report beyond the photo documentation.”
+The entire response consists of five sentences and five photographs, three showing a deep water-filled pit and two showing its location.
+This does not constitute a meaningful investigation of a groundwater breach.

-Neither agency appeared on site within days of the collapse; instead, weeks later they issued minimal documentation that does little more than appease public concern.
+Neither agency appeared on site within days of the collapse.
+Instead, weeks later they issued minimal documentation that appears designed to quiet public concern rather than establish facts.

-We still have no answers on the water samples:
+We still have no answers regarding water sampling:

-• Why haven’t the water samples been released publicly by any agency?
+• Why have water samples not been released publicly?

-• Why were they reportedly not shared with the Citrus County Department of Health?
+• Why were samples reportedly not shared with the Citrus County Department of Health?

 • Why were samples collected by the contractor, rather than by an independent agency, as FDEP acknowledged?

-Without transparency on when, where, and how these samples were collected, the public cannot have any confidence that they came from the incident site at all.
-The pattern is deeply troubling.
-Instead of enforcing environmental protections, agencies and elected officials appear to be bending over backwards to shield FDOT/FTE from scrutiny, rather than protecting our water, springs, and aquifer.
+Without transparency about when, where, and how samples were collected, the public cannot have confidence that they represent conditions at the incident site at all.

-Stop the Sand Mine maintains that every appropriate avenue of evaluation must be undertaken for the Southworth sand mine property, including a full review of the excavation and ground-collapse incident that occurred in the same general location.
-FDOT continues to pursue acquisition of this property with taxpayer funds despite numerous documented red flags in its own technical assessments.
-Moving forward with the purchase under these conditions represents a misuse of public resources and exposes taxpayers to significant future liabilities.
+Stop the Sand Mine maintains that every appropriate avenue of evaluation must be undertaken for the Southworth property, including full review of the excavation and collapse incident in the same hydrogeologic setting.
+FDOT continues to pursue acquisition of this property with taxpayer funds despite numerous documented red flags in technical assessments associated with this project.
+Proceeding under these conditions represents a misuse of public resources and exposes taxpayers to significant future liabilities.

-Floridians should not be forced to finance a high-risk borrow pit that endangers our springs, our aquifer, our water supply, and our community.
-We deserve transparency; we deserve science-based decision-making; and we deserve to know that our state agencies are following the law, not finding ways around it.
+Floridians should not be forced to finance a high-risk borrow pit that endangers our springs, aquifer, water supply, and community.
+We deserve transparency, science-based decision-making, and agencies that follow the law—not find ways around it.

 Stop the Sand Mine Committee

-1. FDOT’s Own Geotechnical Warning: Documented Karst and Sinkhole Risk at the Southworth Site.
+1. Documented Karst and Sinkhole Risk at the Southworth Site

 Wetland H is part of an approximately two-mile wetland system on this property.
 Wetland H scored 9 out of 10 in all categories of its Uniform Mitigation Assessment Method (UMAM) evaluation.
-UMAM is Florida’s standardized method for assessing the ecological functions of wetlands to determine impacts and required mitigation.
-The assessor also acknowledged that Wetland H provides important groundwater recharge functions.
+UMAM is Florida’s standardized method for assessing wetland functions and determining impacts and mitigation requirements.
+The assessor acknowledged that Wetland H provides important groundwater recharge functions.

-The high scores of this wetland indicate optimal ecological condition and full wetland function!
+These high scores indicate optimal ecological condition and full wetland function.

-We believe based on these reports Wetland H is a spring or a spring seep.
+Based on these observations and the technical record, we believe Wetland H is a spring or spring seep.

 3. FDOT Bypassed Federal Aquifer and Wetland Protections

-4. FDOT’s Boring Data and the Collapse Show One Connected Aquifer System.
+4. Geotechnical Data and the Collapse Show One Connected Aquifer System

 “The purpose of the exploration was to evaluate the encountered subsurface conditions to identify depths of select fill for use on FDOT projects, specifically as fill during construction of the nearby Suncoast Parkway.”